junxit/us-congress-bills-115/bill.md

 # H.R.
 6651

-> To extend certain authorities relating to United Sates efforts to combat HIV/AIDS, tuberculosis, and malaria globally, and for other purposes.
+> To extend certain authorities relating to United States efforts to combat HIV/AIDS, tuberculosis, and malaria globally, and for other purposes.

 ## § 1.
 Short title